 Windows Network Latency

 Windows Network Latency causes a network packet delay on Windows VMs for the target hosts by causing network packet delay using Clumsy.
-It checks the performance of the application running on the Windows VMs.
+It checks the performance of the services running on the Windows VMs.

 When Clumsy is downloaded, the path is exported, that is used while executing the experiment.